Calculation of the Vacuum Energy Density using Zeta Function Regularization

 and by reintroducing ${\hbar}$ and ${c}$ in \eqref{eq:ZPE_def}, the total vacuum energy density of a field is given by

 where $g$ is the degeneracy factor which includes, a sign factor $(-1)^{2j}$, a spin factor $2j+1$ for massive fields and 2 for massless fields, a factor of 3 for fields with color charge, and a factor of 2 for fields that have an antiparticle distinct from their particle.
-Note also that ${c}$ is the speed of light in vacuum and ${j}$ is the spin. \\
+Note also that ${c}$ is the speed of light in vacuum and ${j}$ is the spin.
+It is also important to note that Pauli \cite{Pauli-1971} introduced the following 3 polynomial-in-mass and 1 logarithmic-in-mass conditions in order to obtain a vanishing vacuum energy density:

+\\ where index $i$ represents different particle species and $\mu$ is an arbitrary parameter.
+We will show that using our zeta regularization method, we can simplify this by eliminating 3 of the conditions, leaving only the key quartic polynomial-in-mass condition. \\

 Equation \eqref{eq:ZPE_def0} can be written as